 What is QSVM?

 Quantum Support Vector Machine (QSVM) is a quantum version of the Support Vector Machine (SVM) algorithm which uses quantum laws to perform calculations.
-QSVM uses the power of Quantum Computer/technology to improve the performance of classical SVM algorithms that run on classical machines with CPUs or GPUs.
+QSVM uses the power of Quantum technology and quantum software to improve the performance of classical SVM algorithms that run on classical machines with CPUs or GPUs.

-Quantum Machine Learning takes on two major steps -in the first step classical data is converted to quantum data with computations on the quantum computer and the second step the computer converts the quantum result back into the classical format.
+Quantum Machine Learning takes on two major steps -in the first step classical data is converted to quantum data with computations on the quantum computer and in the second step, the computer converts the quantum result back into the classical format.

 Let’s take a look at the different components involved in implementing QSVM?